 If you want to relieve psychosomatic tension, it is important that you know the exact causes of your symptoms.
 The triggers for psychosomatic muscle tension are as varied and individual as the people themselves: They range from professional or personal stress and anxiety to unresolved conflicts or trauma.

-Stress and anxiety put your body into the 'flight or fight mode' mentioned above.
-Your muscles tense up in order to cope with a potentially dangerous situation.
-However, with constant stress, your body and muscles have no way of relaxing again.
-In order to alleviate the pain caused by the tension, a protective posture is often adopted, which in turn causes tension in other areas.
-A classic vicious circle. -
+- Tension caused by stress and anxiety: Stress and anxiety put your body into the "fight-or-flight mode" mentioned earlier.
+Your muscles tense up to cope with a potential dangerous situation.
+However, under prolonged stress, your body and muscles have no opportunity to relax again.
+To alleviate the pain caused by the tension, people often adopt a protective posture, which in turn causes tension in other areas.
+A classic vicious cycle.

-Negative thoughts and emotional problems can also trigger psychosomatic tension.
-Your body and mind are closely connected - so what you think and feel inevitably has an effect on your body.
-If you are constantly plagued by negative thoughts or emotional stress, your muscles can tense up. -
+- Tension caused by negative thoughts: Negative thoughts and emotional problems can also trigger psychosomatic tension.
+Your body and mind are closely connected—so what you think and feel inevitably affects your body.
+If you’re constantly plagued by negative thoughts or are emotionally stressed, your muscles may tense up.

-Have you not fully processed an experience from the past or are you struggling with a current conflict?
-This stress can affect your physical health - for example, by making your muscles hard and stiff. -
+- Trauma and unresolved conflicts: Have you not fully processed an experience from the past, or are you struggling with a current conflict?
+This stress can affect your physical health—for example, by causing your muscles to become tense and stiff.

-Your social environment and relationships also influence your physical well-being.
-Conflicts in the family or at work, isolation or bullying cause stress and pressure, which can result in psychosomatic tension.
+- Social factors: Your social environment and relationships also influence your physical well-being.
+Conflicts within the family or at work, isolation, or bullying can cause stress and pressure, which may manifest as psychosomatic tension.

 Mental tension: Symptoms and effects

-Psychosomatic tension is responsible for a range of symptoms and can affect all areas of the body.
-They are particularly often associated with pain and stiffness in the neckback or shoulder area - complaints that can cause further symptoms such as headaches, sleep disorders, fatigue or a general feeling of tension.
-Psychosomatic symptoms can also manifest themselves as follows:
+Psychosomatic tension is responsible for a range of symptoms and can affect any part of the body.
+It is particularly often associated with pain and stiffness in the neck, back, or shoulder area —complaints that can trigger further symptoms such as headaches, sleep disturbances, fatigue, or a general feeling of tension.
+In addition, psychosomatic symptoms can manifest as follows:

 - Digestive problems such as nausea, diarrhea or constipation